steam0/pact-guide/README.md

 ## Consumer Driven Contracts

+- Illustration of testing pyramid with traditional tests and cost of tests (ut -> mocked it -> it -> st)

-Knowing a little bit about testing bring to light a big problem with testing software: The only types of tests that are low cost to write and run are _unit tests_ and _mocked integration tests_.
+A common denominator in all testing is the cost of writing and running tests.
+The only types of tests that are low cost to write and run are _unit tests_ and _mocked integration tests_.
 Developers often forget or avoid implementing good integration or system tests because of the cost which then removes the confidence these tests provide.
-There is also an important problem with using mocked integration tests as a cost effective option.
+There is also an issue with using mocked integration tests as a cost effective option.
 If and when a service changes its interface, the mocked integration test on the consumer side will fail to detect these changes and the consumer application will crash even while having green builds.
 Consumer Driven Contracts provides a solution to this exact problem.

 Consumer Driven Contracts is a testing paradigm which let consumers of a service define a contract that the service can validate against.
 These tests are an alternative to the traditional (mocked)integration test, but are executed on both the consumer and the service provider application.

+- Illustration of testing pyramid with cdc

 When an application is consuming an external service, the application becomes a _consumer_ of that service.
 The external service is now a _provider_ of services to this consumer.
 The consumer is calling different endpoints on the external service and is writing integration tests based on the response.